We created Pandora to put the Music Genome Project directly in your hands

 Duran Duran mania was in full swing across America, with "Is There Something I Should Know" reaching the Top Ten -- it became the group's first English number one that summer -- and the group's first album climbing its way to number ten.
 Duran Duran capitalized on their popularity by releasing Seven and the Ragged Tiger in time for 1983's holiday season.
 The record hit number one in the U.K. and number eight in the U.S., spawning the hit singles "Union of the Snake" and "The Reflex," their first number one U.S. hit and their second British chart-topper.
 The band took an extended break after completing its year-and-a-half-long international tour in the spring of 1984.
 In November, the group released the non-LP single "Wild Boys," which reached number two in the U.K. and the U.S., where it was added to the live album Arena.

 The greatest-hits album Decade was released late in 1989, followed several months later by Liberty, the first Duran Duran album to fail to go gold.
 By that point, former Missing Persons guitarist Warren Cuccurullo had become a permanent member of the group.
 In 1993, the band returned from a prolonged hiatus with Duran Duran [The Wedding Album], a mature, layered record of lite funk and soulful adult contemporary pop that became a surprise hit.
-"Ordinary World" and "Come Undone" became Top Ten hits in America, with the former reaching the Top Ten in the U.K. as well; the album itself climbed into the Top Ten on both continents and went platinum in America.
+"Ordinary World" and "Come Undone" became Top Ten hits in America and the U.K. as well; the album itself climbed into the Top Ten on both continents and went platinum in America.
 Not only did the record restore their commercial status, but it earned them some of their best reviews of their career.
-The group followed the album with one of their poorest-received efforts, 1995's all-covers Thank You, which managed to go gold in America despite its negative reviews.
+The group followed the album with one of its poorest-received efforts, 1995's all-covers Thank You, which managed to go gold in America despite negative reviews.
 While Duran Duran were recording the follow-up to Thank You in 1996, John Taylor left the band to pursue a solo career, leaving the group a trio of LeBon, Rhodes, and Cuccurullo.
 That follow-up, Medazzaland, was released in 1997 but failed to produce any major hits.
 Released in 2000, Pop Trash suffered a similar fate.

 In March 2001, the three Taylors -- Andy, John, and Roger -- met up in Wales and worked with each other for three weeks.
 Around this time, rumors of a five-member reunion began to circulate.
 Two months after Rhodes and LeBon denied the rumors, the reunion was confirmed.
 Duran Duran recorded on and off for a new album over the next three years and also toured sporadically.
 After signing with Epic, they released Astronaut in October 2004.
-Red Carpet Massacre followed in 2007.
-In 2011, Duran Duran delivered their 13th studio album, the Mark Ronson-produced All You Need Is Now. ~ Stephen Thomas Erlewine, Rovi
+Red Carpet Massacre, produced by Timbaland and without Andy Taylor, followed in 2007.
+In 2011, Duran Duran delivered their 13th studio album, the Mark Ronson-produced All You Need Is Now; it was greeted with positive reviews and debuted at 11 on the U.K. charts and 29 in the U.S.